lucor/lian/README.md

 # golicense

-golicense list information about the licenses of a Go module or binary and its dependencies.
+golicense list information about the licenses of a Go binary or module and its dependencies.
+Additionally can check the detected licenses against an allowed list.
+Default is to look for a go.mod file into the current directory.

 Licenses are detected using the [google/licensecheck](https://github.com/google/licensecheck) package that scans